Breaking Free from Alcohol Abuse: Treatment and Recovery Options

 - Financial difficulty

-When this abuse becomes more frequent, it may escalate into an addiction.
+When this type of use becomes more frequent, it may escalate into an addiction.
 Those with a severe alcohol use disorder may feel that they can’t start or end their day without drinking alcohol.

 Alcohol addiction, also known as alcoholism, is marked by a craving for alcohol and the inability to stop drinking; even when it causes extreme personal or social harm.
 Signs of alcohol addiction include: